sindresorhus/get-port/readme.md

 })();
 ```

-Use `makeRange` in case you need to select port from a range:
+Use `makeRange` helper in case you need to select port from a range to generate an array of ports:

 ```js
 (async () => {